RedooNetworks/matrix-appservice-webhooks/README.md

-# Planned obsolescence

-Check out [matrix-hookshot](https://github.com/Half-Shot/matrix-hookshot) as a replacement for this archaic bridge :)
+Also check out [matrix-hookshot](https://github.com/Half-Shot/matrix-hookshot) as a more modern, but application specific replacement for this bridge.

 # matrix-appservice-webhooks